Lyddybiddy11/lydiavoss.com/_posts/2022-12-13-first-post.md

 ### Naming Your Post

-You post files must contain the date in YYY-MM-DD format, followed by a short titled with all spaces represented by a `-`.
+You post files must contain the date in YYYY-MM-DD format, followed by a short titled with all spaces represented by a `-`.

 ### Front Matter